apache/trafficserver/doc/developer-guide/cripts/cripts-matcher.en.rst

 ``matched()``                  A boolean indicating if a regex was matched.
 ``count()``                    Returns the number of regex capture groups that are matched.
 ``matchIX()``                  Returns the index of the matched regex capture group.
-[] Index                       Retrives the matched string for the given capture group index.
+[] Index                       Retrieves the matched string for the given capture group index.
 ============================   ====================================================================

 Lets show an example: